vicarchive/site/README.md

 - would moving the credits to the index be a better idea? easier to access

 ### Maintenence:
+- Index: add in more songs i listen to
 - Art: add in newer artworks
 - Shelf: add in new collection items